Codeception/Codeception/docs/01-Introduction.md

 and you can check if the data was successfully stored in the database.

 For functional tests, your application needs to be structured in order to run in a test environment.
-Codeception provides connectors to several popular PHP frameworks, or you could write your own.
+Codeception provides connectors to several popular PHP frameworks.
+You can also write your own.

 #### Sample functional test